waynehoover/knowledge/static-sites.md

 - Cloudflare
     - Deployed "hostless" via KV store.
 Only solution that costs $5/month to start.
 Small amount of space given, not much for images.
     - Benefit is access to powerful serverless workers that site in front of the site, but can also get this by just using their DNS.
+- zeit.co
+    - Much like netlify, but faster? access to more language types than netlify for functions.
+Though the free tier is about half as generous as netlify.

 ## Headless CMS
 - List here: https://headlesscms.org